 The first loans are disbursed in Ukraine.

 Peter Greer becomes HOPE’s president.
 HOPE expands to the Democratic Republic of Congo and distributes our 10,000th loan.

 HOPE establishes partnerships with Esperanza International in the Dominican Republic, Urwego in Rwanda, and Invest-Credit in Moldova.

 By February, HOPE has disbursed close to 100,000 loans with a net portfolio outstanding of $6 million.
 HOPE partners with ROMCOM in Romania and the Center for Community Transformation in the Philippines.
-HOPE also launches a savings and credit association program in Rwanda and partners with an organization to promote savings in India.
+HOPE also launches a savings and credit association program in Rwanda.
 Desiring to remain Christ-centered, HOPE implements yearly spiritual integration plans for each program and partner.

 HOPE partners with Turame Community Finance in Burundi.

 HOPE articulates our three strategic goals: Christ-centeredness, quality, and growth.
 In pursuit of these goals, we distribute our 1 millionth loan and begin operating in the Republic of Congo.
 We partner with Crown Financial Ministries to show the God Provides films to the families we serve.

 HOPE expands our savings group program into Zimbabwe and Peru.

 HOPE starts a savings and credit association program in Burundi.